Husna-POYRAZ/Husna-POYRAZ/README.md

 ### Hi,I'm Hüsna 👋

-- 🔭 I’m currently working on Java and Docker.
+- 🔭 I’m currently working on Java, Docker and Kubernetes.
 - 🌱 I’m currently learning backend development and test automation.
 - 📫 How to reach me: <a href = "https://www.linkedin.com/in/h%C3%BCsna-poyraz/">LinkedIn</a>, <a href = "https://medium.com/@husnapoyraz88">Medium</a>
 - **Languages and Tools:**